All

 15. How are Medicare payment adjustments applied to Globally Billed Services?

-Adjustments apply to both professional and technical components.
+Adjustments apply to both the professional and technical components.

-16. How are payment adjustments applied to specific specialties and facilities:
+16. How do payment adjustments apply to specific specialties and facilities:

 • Radiology

-The professional component of radiology services under the Medicare Physician Fee Schedule is subject to MIPS payment adjustments.
-In contrast, radiology services for hospital outpatients are paid under the Outpatient Prospective Payment System (OPPS) and are not subject to MIPS adjustments.
+MIPS payment adjustments apply to the professional component of radiology services under the Medicare Physician Fee Schedule.
+However, the Outpatient Prospective Payment System (OPPS) pays for radiology services for hospital outpatients, so they are not subject to MIPS adjustments.

 • Anesthesiology